Find online courses made by experts from around the world.

 I'm also an enthusiastic public speaker and delivered various speeches in the UK as well as India "How much do Soft Skills really matter?", "Soft Skills for Kids" and "German Business Etiquette".

 I'm also the author of several eBooks.
-Feel free to check them out on Kindle Amazon ("100 Tips - Business Meeting Etiquette”, “How to strengthen the bond with your child”, “Recommendation Marketing - The Creation of a word-of-mouth marketing strategy”, “20 Book Ideas for Etiquette Professionals”, “The Etiquette Consultant - Interviews with 13 Etiquette Professionals”, and “200 Etiquette Quotes”).
+Feel free to check them out on Kindle Amazon ("100 Tips - Business Meeting Etiquette”, “How to strengthen the bond with your child”, “Recommendation Marketing - The Creation of a word-of-mouth marketing strategy”, “20 Book Ideas for Etiquette Professionals”, “The Etiquette Consultant - Interviews with 13 Etiquette Professionals”, and “200 Etiquette Quotes”), "44 Tips for a successful video interview".

 Please watch out for more courses in the future!
 I would be happy to connect with you also on various social media websites.
 I wish you a happy and enriching learning experience!